 Our Favorite Kid-Friendly Restaurants in Asheville

 We are excited to share a guide to our favorite kid-friendly restaurants in Asheville.
-We have two boys under five and they have dined with us at every single restaurant on our kid-friendly list.
+We have dined with our kids at every single restaurant on this list and highly recommend each depending on what you are looking for.

 Most of the spots on our kid-friendly restaurant list are counter service because they are just inherently easier with kids than table service.
 We like that it cuts out any additional waiting time to order, pay at the end, etc.

-However, we have included a few table service restaurants that go above and beyond for kids.
-For example– Pizza Mind in West Asheville has a make-your-own pizza option on their kids menu!
+We have also highlighted a few table service restaurants that go above and beyond for kids.
+Like, Pizza Mind in West Asheville with a make-your-own pizza option.
+And Chai Pani because it’s such a casual environment and they are quick to bring food to the table.

-A fun food hall in downtown Asheville with several restaurant vendors, an ice cream shop and a taproom!
+Food hall in downtown Asheville with restaurants, ice cream and a taproom

 If you have a budding chef in your family, make time for lunch or dinner at Pizza Mind in West Asheville.
 Their kids menu includes a ‘make your own pizza‘ option.
 Our boys love this so much that we listed it on our list of fun things to do with kids in Asheville.